HCL-TECH-SOFTWARE/Domino-rest-api/docs/references/whatisnew.md

         !!!warning "Important"
             A POST request replaces all fields listed in your schema.
 Ensure to include all the fields in the POST request body and the corresponding values you want to retain and overwrite.

+    - Added `GET v1/richtext/{richTextAs}/{unid}` endpoint that returns a stream of data from a Rich Text field based on the specified format.
+The endpoint is usable for all Rich Text processors and combines the functionalities of the following endpoints:

+        - `GET v1/richtext/markdown/{unid}`
+        - `GET v1/richtext/mime/{unid}`
+        - `GET v1/richtext/plain/{unid}`

     **Improvements**